ccchenhen/ccchenhen.github.io/_pages/about.md

   - /about.html
 ---

-I am a Digital Futures Postdoctoral Researcher at KTH Royal Institute of Technology.
  I received the B.E. degree from the East China University of Science and Technology, China, in 2018, and the Ph.D. degree from the University of Sheffield, UK, in 2022.
-I was a Marie Skłodowska-Curie PhD Fellow.
+I was a Marie Skłodowska-Curie PhD Fellow, under the supervision of Prof. Jie Zhang and Prof. Xiaoli Chu.
+I was a Digital Futures Postdoctoral Researcher at KTH Royal Institute of Technology, under the supervision of Prof. Jie Zhang and Prof. Xiaoli Chu.
 My current research interests include massive MIMO, mmWave/THz networks, wireless intelligence, and signal processing.

 My detailed education and experience can be found in [Education and Experience](/edu-work-experience/).